ViniciusLagoGehrke/Sign-up_Form/README.md

 -JS adEventListener(), preventDefault(), and string.trim()

--Validation with inputs are blank
+-Validation when inputs are blank

 -Email validation with REGEX